Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Results

 With increasing field to 65~T, the A:$1s$ exciton shows a very obvious Zeeman splitting [Figs. 4(a,b)].
 The weaker state tentatively ascribed to the A:$2s$ exciton at $\sim$1.811~eV is difficult to follow as it shifts and merges with the B:$1s$ exciton.
 Interestingly, however, at very large fields above 40~T the spectra show two new resonances emerging rapidly from the high-energy side of the broad B:$1s$ absorption.
 These features can also be readily identified in the detailed fits shown in Fig. 4(c).
 As before, these field-dependent trends can be seen in the intensity plot of Fig. 4(b).
 The energies of all the observed absorption features are plotted in Fig. 4(d), and the polarization-averaged energy of each of these states are plotted in Fig. 4(e).

 Fitting these data to the numerically-computed $ns$ exciton energies (again using the Rytova-Keldysh potential for a 2D material) strongly suggests that the two highest-energy absorption features are the A:$3s$ and A:$4s$ excited Rydberg excitons.
-Using a large reduced mass of $m_r = 0.350\pm 0.015~m_0$ and material parameters $r_0 = 3.9\pm 0.1$~nm and $\kappa = 4.4\pm 0.1$, we find that the calculated energies and field-dependent shifts of the $1s - 4s$ exciton states (red lines) very accurately match the measured energy separations and field-dependent diamagnetic shifts of the experimental data.
-In particular the very small quadratic diamagnetic shift of the A:$1s$ exciton ($\sigma_{1s} = 0.07~\mu$eV/T$^2$) is captured very well, from which we also determine its small rms radius, $r_{1s}= 1.1$~nm.
+Using a large reduced mass of $m_r = 0.350\pm 0.015~m_0$ and material parameters $r_0 = 3.9\pm 0.1$~nm and $\kappa = 4.4\pm 0.1$, we find that the calculated energies and field-dependent shifts of the $1s - 4s$ exciton states (red lines) accurately match the measured energy separations and field-dependent diamagnetic shifts of the experimental data.
+In particular the very small quadratic diamagnetic shift of the A:$1s$ exciton ($\sigma_{1s} = 0.07~\mu\mathrm{eV}~\mathrm{T^{-2}}$) is captured very well, from which we also determine its small rms radius, $r_{1s}= 1.1$~nm.
 In addition, the model also directly reveals the binding energy of the A:$1s$ exciton ($231\pm 3$~meV), and the free-particle bandgap in hBN-encapsulated MoSe$_2$ monolayers ($E_{\rm gap} = 1.874\pm 0.003$~eV).

-Similar to the case of monolayer MoS$_2$ discussed above, the exciton mass that we measure in monolayer MoSe$_2$ ($m_r$=0.35~$m_0$) is substantially larger than anticipated by available density-functional theories, which predict $m_r \approx 0.29~m_0$ \cite{Berkelbach, Kormanyos}.
-Again we note that the large measured value of $m_r$ is in fact qualitatively consistent with the unexpectedly large electron mass, $m_e \approx 0.8~m_0$, that was recently suggested by transport studies of \textit{n}-type MoSe$_2$ monolayers by Larentis \textit{et al.} \cite{Larentis} Assuming $m_h = 0.6~m_0$ from theory \cite{Kormanyos}, we note that our value of $m_r$ also suggests a surprisingly heavy $m_e \approx 0.84~m_0$ in monolayer MoSe$_2$.
+Similar to the case of monolayer MoS$_2$, the exciton mass that we measure in monolayer MoSe$_2$ ($m_r$=0.35~$m_0$) is substantially larger than anticipated by current density-functional theories, which predict $m_r \approx 0.27~m_0$ \cite{Berkelbach, Kormanyos}.
+Again we note that the large measured value of $m_r$ is in fact qualitatively consistent with the unexpectedly large electron mass, $m_e \approx 0.8~m_0$, that was recently suggested by transport studies of \textit{n}-type MoSe$_2$ monolayers by Larentis \textit{et al.} \cite{Larentis} Taking $m_h = 0.6\pm 0.1~m_0$ from ARPES measurements \cite{Zhang_2014_ARPES_MoSe2, Xenogiannopoulou_2015_ARPES_MoSe2, Mo_2016_ARPES_MoSe2}, our value of $m_r$ also yields a surprisingly heavy $m_e \approx 0.84~m_0$ in monolayer MoSe$_2$, which is about 70\% more than recent DFT calculations \cite{Kormanyos}.
 Similar to the case of monolayer MoS$_2$, this suggests that the unexpectedly large $m_e$ may result not from interactions with other electrons, but may be an intrinsic material property of MoSe$_2$ monolayers.